charlesm93/charlesm93.github.io/_pages/research.md

 More precisely:

 * Simulation algorithms and the computation of high-dimensional integrals.
-This encompasses Markov chains Monte Carlo, Gibbs and Hamiltonian Monte Carlo sampling, and approximate methods such as integrated Laplace approximations.
+This encompasses Markov chains Monte Carlo and approximate methods such as Variational inference and integrated Laplace approximations.
 * Automatic differentiation, meaning the computation of derivatives to supports gradient based algorithms.
 Emphasis on the differentiation of implicit functions, such as solutions to differential equations.
 * Hierarchical and latent Gaussian models, the geometry of their posteriors, and how this interacts with algorithms.